elmezianech/SageMaker-IT-Domain-Expert/README.md

 3-Python: Python programming language is extensively used for scripting and interacting with AWS services, including SageMaker.

 4-AWS Services: The project leverages various AWS services, including IAM (Identity and Access Management) for managing access to AWS services securely, EC2 (Elastic Compute Cloud) for requesting GPU instances for model training, and S3 (Simple Storage Service) for storing datasets and model artifacts.

+## Comparative Analysis:
+The project includes a comparative analysis between the fine-tuned and deployed models to assess performance, validating the effectiveness of fine-tuning on domain-specific data.

+## Documentation and Submission:
+A comprehensive report documenting the process, challenges, and solutions is prepared for submission.